How to Travel on a Budget

 An ATM lit up at night against a purple brick wall

-I know too many people who travel abroad and end up paying obscene ATM fees and credit card transaction fees.
-All because they didn’t do their research and plan ahead.
+I know too many people who travel abroad and end up paying obscene bank fees when they travel.

-In 2019, there’s absolutely no need for it.
-You didn’t save up all this money in order to give it the banks, right?
+And, these days, there’s absolutely no need to do that.
+You didn’t save up all this money in order to give it to the banks, right?
 I know I didn’t.
 I want to keep it all for myself because every avoided fee is more money for food, drinks, and activities on the road!

-Want to save more money on your next trip abroad?
-Here is how you eliminate ALL bank fees when you travel in 5 easy steps!
+Here is how you eliminate ALL bank fees when you travel in 5 easy steps:

 1. Eliminate ATM Fees

-Even if you only use the ATM half the time, that’s still $260 USD per year.
+Even if you only use the ATM once a week, that’s still $364 USD per year.
 And most travelers I know go to the ATM even more than twice a week, which only increases the amount in fees they pay.
 Why give banks money you need for travel?
-You did a lot of work saving your money — don’t waste it by giving it to a bank.
+You worked hard saving your money — don’t waste it by giving it to a bank.

 To help you avoid fees, here are four things you’ll want to do on your next trip to eliminate those pesky fees: